 Unlock geospatial capability for kiwifruit growers

 Deloitte partnered with Zespri to co-design a new portal that would modernise how kiwifruit growers manage operations and compliance.
-Over a 10-week engagement, we facilitated a series of in-person Design Sprints with Zespri SMEs and growers to deliver build-ready designs for handover to their development partner.
+Over a 10-week engagement, we led a series of in-person Design Sprints with Zespri subject matter experts and growers, rapidly iterating to deliver build-ready designs for seamless handover to their development partner.

 TL;DR